Invest In Yourself For The Highest ROI

 1. Wealth plan

 You would not want to wander aimlessly without a proper strategy planned out for your finances.
-If you want to attain a prosperous life, you must first create a wealth plan – consisting details of your income, investments and business or personal financial goals.
-Creating a plan will help you address your money requirements and set your mind into working towards the financial issues you have.
+If you want to have a shot at living a prosperous life, you must first have a plan.
+Creating a plan will help you start thinking about your money or lack of it and set your mind into working towards the financial issues you have.

 You can kick-start this by implementing a 3-year or 5-year action plan, outlining your financial objectives.
 Make sure it is clear, specific and flexible enough to change if unexpected circumstances come up.
 Review your plan every three to six months and plan something to do every day that will get you closer to realising your financial goals.
-Here’s an example if you want for your first house down payment in three years:
+Here’s an example if you want to buy your first house in three years:

 Another powerful way to invest in yourself is by educating yourself by acquiring a higher paper qualification or by picking up useful information that will propel you forward in life.

 You have to be willing to invest in your self-advancement.
 The higher paper qualification you have, the more you can earn.
-For example, a tutor that holds a bachelor’s degree earns an average of RM4,025 monthly while a lecturer with a master’s degree earns an average of RM7,437 monthly.
+For example, a tutor who holds a bachelor’s degree earns an average of over RM4,000 monthly while a lecturer with a master’s degree will likely earn over RM7,000 monthly.

 Other than that, you can invest in educating yourself via:

 Investing in books and magazines allows you to tap into a reservoir of new ideas and solutions for life’s problems.
 Information changes every season and you need to ensure you keep abreast.

 Participate in conferences or workshops relevant to your passion or to learn something new completely.
 Attending such conferences or workshops opens great opportunities of learning, exchanging of ideas and networking.
 A conference or workshop can costs between RM700 to RM1,500 or more, but the take-away value from a professional conference that is rich in knowledge is priceless and will pave way for better career.